Skip to Main Content

 What To Do When Your Cat Is Limping

 Whether your kitty spends most of their time indoors or outdoors, there are still many ways they could injure their paw or leg, causing a limp.
-In this blog, our Gold Canyon vets share some possible reasons why your cat may be limping and when you should take them to the vet.
+In this blog, our Gold Canyon, Arizona vets share some possible reasons why your cat may be limping and when you should take them to the vet.

 My Cat is Limping